-The main industry around Bearley is arable farming and several businesses on the eastern edge of the parish boundary engaged in storage, environmental services and construction equipment supply.
-Although Bearley does not have a shop or a post office, there are several businesses engaged in storage, environmental services and construction equipment supply not only locally, but also nationwide and internationally, and providing employment.
+The main industry around Bearley is arable farming.
+Although Bearley does not have a shop or a post office, there are a number of local small businesses successfully operating from the village offering not only local, but also nationwide and international services, and providing employment.
 There are also a number of residents working from home who provide national- and international-scale business and consultancy services.

 The landscape around Bearley and its high sensitivity to commercial development does not permit medium- or largescale industrial development.
 There is some smaller scale industrial development potential at the edge of the village next to Bearley Bushes (SSSI).
 However, the landscape sensitivity will for the foreseeable future preclude any further development.
-In confirming the designation of the Neighbourhood Area on 9 September 2014, SDC stated that it decided not to designate the area as a business area under section 61H (1) of the Town and Country Planning Act 1990, "as it is not primarily or wholly business in nature".
+In confirming the designation of the Neighbourhood Plan Area on 9 September 2014, SDC stated that it decided not to designate the area as a business area under section 61H (1) of the Town and Country Planning Act 1990, "as it is not primarily or wholly business in nature".

-While there is some further potential for small businesses and homeworking, the main business opportunities are in towns and cities in close proximity to the village at Stratford-upon-Avon, Warwick, Leamington Spa, Coventry and Birmingham, with a variety of service and industrial employers.
+While there is some further potential for small businesses and homeworking, the main business opportunities are in towns and cities in close proximity to the village at Stratford-upon-Avon, Warwick, Learnington Spa, Coventry and Birmingham, with a variety of service and industrial employers.